MultiSafepay/docs/content/integrations/magento-2.md

 - AfterPay, E-Invoicing, in3, Pay After Delivery
 - Direct Debit, Request to Pay

 We have included extra fields in the checkout for these payment methods.
-If you use a custom checkout, you must account for the iDEAL issuers checkout field and the new checkout fields for these payment methods.
+If you use a custom checkout, you must account for the iDEAL <<glossary:issuers>> checkout field and the new checkout fields for these payment methods.

 Alternatively, you can disable additional checkout fields for these payment methods and change the flow back to redirect.
 Go to **Stores** > **Configuration** > **MultiSafepay** > **Payment gateways** > **Gateway** > **Additional checkout fields**.